VincentMalik/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin RuL Kit/Software Development View/page_software-development-view.md

 The callback address in this example is the callback address of the own RDF4J server.

-### Binding of a Types to be bound
+### Types to be bound
 #### cx-fx:Function
 Definition of the function.
-It defines the endpoint and describes the input and output elements.
+It defines the endpoint and describes the input and output elements (analogous to the ontology).

 ```ttl
 cx-behaviour:RemainingUsefulLife rdf:type cx-fx:Function;